 You will be responsible for any damage to the rental property caused by you or your party during your stay.

 Pets allowed - There is a secure verandah for drying dogs out.There is a secure verandah for drying dogs out.

 No smoking - No smoking on verandah due to fire hazard.No smoking on verandah due to fire hazard.

 Max guests: 6 (sleeps up to 4 adults)

 - Please leave car in car park at top after unloading.

 Check in and check out with no person-to-person contact

 Cleaned with disinfectant

 Rightly designated an Area of Outstanding Natural Beauty, the Roseland offers a magnificent unspoiled landscape of woods, fields and lanes girdled by a shoreline of coves, cliffs and beaches made easily accessible by the famous South West Coastal Path.
 Walk to St Anthony and catch ferry to St Mawes in season.
 Catch ferry from St MAwes to Falmouth.
 There are special treasures here like the round houses at Veryan, the ancient King Harry Ferry, and the uniquely beautiful waterside church of St. Just-in-Roseland with its sub-tropical churchyard.
 The quaint conjoined villages of Portscatho and Gerrans are an easy walk away (along a bridleway or along the SW Coastal Path).
 A little further afield are the chalk-and-cheese towns of Falmouth and Truro — the bustling Bohemian port and the graceful county capital (bring your own boat and you can sail direct to both!).
-The National Trust cares not only for the coastal strip but also for some of the area’s finest gardens, including Trelissick and Glendurgan; other no less famous local gardens include Trebah and the Lost Gardens of Heligan.
+The National Trust cares not only for the coastal strip but also for some of the area’s finest gardens, including Trelissick and Glendurgan; other no less famous local gardens include Trebah, the Eden Project and the Lost Gardens of Heligan.